Information about btc, our history, policies — all your questions answered.

 Meet Our Staff

-began collecting old and not-always-so rare books in 1968 at the age of sixteen, inspired by the memoirs of rare booksellers that he read rather than helping the patrons at the Monmouth County Library in Freehold, New Jersey where he worked.
+began collecting old and not-always-so rare books in 1968 at the age of sixteen, inspired by the memoirs of rare booksellers that he read rather than shelving books at the Monmouth County Library in Freehold, New Jersey where he feigned work.
 After several fits and starts in book collecting (detailed ad nauseum in his specialist dealer speech at the 27th Annual Colorado Antiquarian Book Seminar), he began selling books to other dealers, and by quoting books in the wanted section of the now defunct bookselling magazine AB Bookman's Weekly.
-After a strikingly mediocre academic career at Monmouth College, Rutgers University, and a few other institutions that would probably not thank you for mentioning that he ever attended, he pursued a variety of other careers for which he was equally unsuited, including helping in the construction of monumental sculptures for an award-winning artist, cooking in restaurants, and for nearly a decade, owning and operating a custom woodworking shop.
+After a strikingly mediocre academic career at Monmouth College, Rutgers University, and a few other institutions that would probably not thank you for mentioning that he ever darkened their door, he pursued a variety of other careers for which he was equally unsuited, including helping in the construction of monumental sculptures for an award-winning artist, cooking in restaurants, and for nearly a decade, owning and operating a custom woodworking shop.

 Throughout this time he continued to buy and sell books, becoming more serious about the whole process around 1978, when he began to spend increasing amounts of time seriously scouting and selling books to other dealers.
 Tom became a member of the Antiquarian Booksellers' Association of America (ABAA), the national professional booksellers' trade organization in 1990.
 After terms on the Board of Governors as an At-Large member, as Secretary, and as Vice President of the ABAA, he served as President of that organization from 2000-2002.
-He has also served on the Committee for the New York Antiquarian Book Fair, the oldest book fair in the United States, for the past sixteen years, much of that time as either Chairman or Co-Chairman.
+He has also served on the Committee for the New York Antiquarian Book Fair, the oldest book fair in the United States, for over twenty years, much of that time as either Chairman or Co-Chairman.
 He was one of the founding members of the Antiquarian Booksellers of New Jersey (ABNJ), present at their inaugural meeting in 1985.
-From 2005-2010 he lectured at the Colorado Antiquarian Book Seminar held annually at Colorado College, and he currently serves on the Board of Directors of the Foundation that oversees the Seminar.
-Since 2008 he has co-taught a course for Rare Book School at the University of Virginia.
+From 2005-2010 he lectured at the Colorado Antiquarian Book Seminar held annually at Colorado College, and served on the Board of Directors of the Foundation that oversees the Seminar.
+Since 2008 he has co-taught a course on developing collection at Rare Book School at the University of Virginia.
 He has published articles on book collecting and the antiquarian book trade in specialist periodicals in both the United States and the United Kingdom, and has been interviewed on the subject of rare books, book collecting, and the antiquarian book trade by newspapers and periodicals including The New York Times, Wall Street Journal, The New Yorker, Business Week, Investors Business Daily, The Philadelphia Inquirer, and many others, as well as by various specialist periodicals.
-After serving as Chairman of the ILAB Internet Committee, and as editor of the ILAB Newsletter, Tom served as President of the International League of Antiquarian Booksellers (ILAB) from 2012-2014. email Tom Congalton
+After serving as Chairman of the ILAB Internet Committee, and as editor of the ILAB Newsletter, Tom served as President of the International League of Antiquarian Booksellers (ILAB) from 2012-2014.
+In 2016 he was elected President of Honor of ILAB.
+He has many other wonderful attributes and achievements, which he would be happy to regale you about ad nauseum. email Tom Congalton

 was born in Pennsylvania, as this is where her family is from, but has spent most of her years in New Jersey.
 She met Tom in 1984 in Colts Neck, New Jersey where they both lived.
 She married Tom the next year because he had so many books, and encouraged him to give up his comfortable cabinet shop in order that he could sell books.
 The business operated for a short time in their apartment in Old Bridge.
 They moved shortly after to Collingswood, in Camden County - the reason they bought their house there was because Tom was supposed to be scouting for houses, but instead ended up spending too much time in a now defunct bookstore in Egg Harbor.
 When asked what houses he had found he volunteered the only one that he had seen, which they bought soon after.
 Heidi worked at various jobs, first waitressing, then in the accounting department of a law office in Philadelphia, until she joined the business fulltime in 1989.
 She was responsible for finding and setting up our first offices in Haddonfield.
 Heidi also attended the inaugural meeting of the ABNJ and served a term as the Secretary of that organization.
 Along with Shelley Caney, Heidi started the New Jersey Antiquarian Book Fair, the best and longest running antiquarian book fair in New Jersey.
 Heidi currently does our in-house bookkeeping, while jumping in elsewhere when needed. email Heidi Congalton

-handles all things visual at Between the Covers, designing all catalogs and taking photos of books.
-He is also BTC's Technoshamanic Communications Emissary to Skynet, constantly interacting with computers, printers, and websites, making sure they all get along.
-He is compelled to draw, so he creates comics, plays shows, and helps organize community art shows. email Corey Bechelli
+is the Visual Architect of Between the Covers, constantly laying out catalogs or asking Kevin to take photos of specific books.
+He is also BTC's Technoshamanic Communications Emissary, interacting with computers, printers, and websites, making sure they all get along.
+He believes that creativity is vital to maintaining one's sanity; as such, outside of BTC he draws preposterous psychedelic comics and organizes community art shows. email Corey Bechelli

 is the only member of the staff who is actually a native of Gloucester City.
 He has been with Alottabooks for several years, and for BTC he catalogs, ships books, and moves an awful lot of boxes around, for which the rest of the staff is eternally grateful. email George Brophy